 Farmington Hills, MI

 Shant R. Sagherian was admitted to the State Bar of Michigan in 2012.
-He focuses his practice on the defense of liability lawsuits on behalf of insurance companies, self-insured corporations and businesses in a wide variety of civil litigation, including Michigan No-Fault, premises liability, insurance law, as well as workers’ compensation.
+He focuses his practice on the defense of liability lawsuits on behalf of insurance companies, self-insured corporations and businesses in a wide variety of civil litigation, including Michigan No-Fault, premises liability, retail and restaurant, construction, as well as workers’ compensation.

 Shant is an expert in Michigan assigned claims (MACP) cases, which tend to be cases more complicated in nature because they deal with complex issues of priority and usually involve some type of fraudulent activity and solicitation.
 He has significant experience conducting depositions, engaging in settlement discussions, attending and arguing at alternative dispute resolutions.

 RECENT CASE HIGHLIGHTS